State-Dependent Lyapunov Analysis of Rank-1 Matrix Factorization: Convergence when δ* < 2

 A small pitfall is that excluding convergence pointwise is not enough by itself, since there are uncountably many non-minimizing stationary points.
-We therefore apply the local center-stable argument on a compact set of possible non-minimizing stationary points.
+We therefore apply Corollary~\ref{cor:local_trapping_unstable_fixed_point} on a compact set of possible non-minimizing stationary points.
 Since the trajectory remains in the certified sublevel set $\{\ifac(\delta_0;\cdot)\le 0\}$, every possible non-minimizing stationary limit lies in the compact set

 The collection $\{B_p:p\in\mathcal N_{\delta_0}\}$ is an open cover of the compact set $\mathcal N_{\delta_0}$, so there exist finitely many points $p_1,\dots,p_N\in\mathcal N_{\delta_0}$ such that

 If a trajectory converges to a point $q\in\mathcal N_{\delta_0}$, then $q\in B_{p_i}$ for some $i$.
 Since $B_{p_i}$ is open, there exists a radius $r>0$ such that